 The Meccano System

 Meccano was invented by Englishman Frank Hornby, who patented his ideas in 1901.
 The number of different parts in the Meccano system has steadily increased over the years, from simple strips and angle girders, to pulleys, wheels, gears and modern plastic parts.
 Third parties have also added new parts to the system, many of which are available on the website.
-All the parts have remained compatible with each other, retaining the same 4.1mm holes at ½" hole pitch, (although some modern parts now have ¼" pitch) 5/32" Whitworth Threads and 4.06mm (8 SWG - Standard Wire Gauge) diameter axles.
+All the parts in the system are compatible with each other, retaining the same 4.1mm holes at ½" hole pitch, (although some modern parts now have ¼" pitch) 5/32" Whitworth Threads and 4.06mm (8 SWG - Standard Wire Gauge) diameter axles.
+Later axles and plastic gears and pulleys used the 'triflat' system, which eliminated the need for a boss, using plastic collars to retain the part on the axle.
 The standard gears and rack strips all use the same 38DP tooth profile, enabling them to mesh together.
 There are also some 'chunky' gears available with larger 16DP and 20DP tooth profiles.
 All gears listed are 38DP unless another size is stated in the description.

 Although Meccano is traditionally used to make complete models, there are many other different uses for the parts; anything you construct doesn't need to be completely built from Meccano.
 The component parts have many other uses such as :-

 Once you have finished with your application, you can simply unbolt it all and use it again!
 You are really only bounded by your own imagination!